-Dr. Thomas Widemann, born 1961, is a Staff Scientist at Paris Observatory’s Laboratory of Space and Instrumentation Studies (LESIA) and Senior Associate Professor at University Versailles Saint-Quentin, a branch of Université Paris-Saclay, France.
-He has two decades of experience in Planetary sciences & atmospheric studies using UV, visible, and infrared spectroscopy.
+Dr. Thomas Widemann is a Staff Scientist at Paris Observatory’s Laboratory of Space and Instrumentation Studies (LESIA) and Senior Associate Professor at University Versailles Saint-Quentin, a branch of Université Paris-Saclay, France.
+In 2023 Dr. Widemann has been elected corresponding member of the International Academy of Astronautics (IAA), section Basic Sciences.

 To study the climate and dynamics of planetary atmospheres, Dr. Widemann developed outstanding techniques combining simultaneous space and ground-based observations, to provide absolute wind measurements and circulation regimes in planetary atmospheres.
 He demonstrated that observed cloud motions track actual, instantaneous winds, allowing to test atmospheric global circulation models using high resolution visible and IR spectroscopy.
-Dr. Widemann also led major advancements in planetary sciences through stellar occultation campaigns, such as establishing an upper limit on Uranian moon Titania’s atmosphere and physical oblateness, and contributing to the discovery of rings around centaur Chariklo.
+Dr. Widemann also led major advancements in planetary sciences through stellar occultation campaigns, such as establishing an upper limit on Uranian moon Titania’s atmosphere and oblateness, and contributing to the discovery of rings around centaur Chariklo.

 - HDR—Habilitation à Diriger des Recherches, University Versailles-St-Quentin, 2000